tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-limits.md

 These are the ways the direction could mislead when it runs exactly as designed, the honest counterweight to the claim.

-### The weighted verdict rests on un-elicited priors
+### The weighting rests on un-elicited priors

 Presented as a number, a strength-of-evidence carries an authority the underlying estimate cannot support, and a confident-looking weighting built on a guessed prior is worse than an honest "unknown".
-The structural layer, the set intersection that needs no priors, is the defensible core; the weighted layer is best read as indicative, and the design is better off wearing that distinction on its face than blurring the two into one score.
+The four gates, which need no priors, are the defensible core; the base-rate weighting on top is best read as indicative, and the design is better off wearing that distinction on its face than blurring the two into one score.

 ### Self-reported entropy skews optimistic